What is a Student Loan and How Does it Work?

 Once the amount of money you are qualified to borrow has been determined by your school, financial advisors can tell you how to accept all or part of your loan.
 Before you can do that you may be required to entrance counseling to ensure you understand the obligations of the loans you are accepting, any other options to pay for college you can consider and how to best manage education expenses.

-You will also have to sign what is called a Master Promissory Note, which lays out the precise terms of your loan.
+You'lll also have to sign what is called a Master Promissory Note, which lays out the precise terms of your loan.
+You must sign this to acknowledge you're taking out a loan and promise to pay it back once the time comes.
 It’s a document you should keep for your own records.

 Types of Student Loans

-Many students rely on federal loans to pay for their education, but there are several different types of student loans, and those differences are essential.
+While many students rely on federal loans to pay for their education, there are several different types of student loans.
+The differences are essential to understand.

-The U.S. Department of Education offers loans directly to students earning their degree.
-The loans are available to students attending a 4-year college or university as well as “trade, career or technical” schools, according to the Department of Education website.
+The U.S. Department of Education (DOE) offers loans directly to students earning their degree.
+The loans are available to students attending a 4-year college or university as well as “trade, career or technical” schools, according to the DOE website.
 You may also hear direct loans referred to as Stafford Loans or Direct Stafford Loans.
 There are two kinds:

-- Direct Subsidized Loans – Once your school determines how much you can borrow based on your financial need and you are awarded the loan, the Department of Education pays the interest on the loan while you attend as long as you attend college at least half-time, as well as the first 6 months after you leave school.
+- Direct Subsidized Loans – Once your school determines how much you can borrow based on your financial need and you are awarded the loan, the DOE pays the interest on the loan while you attend school, as long as you attend college at least half-time, as well as the first 6 months after you leave school.

 - Direct Unsubsidized Loans – Unsubsidized loans are not based on your financial need, but your school will determine how much you can borrow based on the college’s tuition and other costs and any other financial aid you receive.
 The interest that accumulates on the loan while you attend school is added to the amount you will repay once you leave college.

 The main difference between the types of direct loans is the loan payments the DOE makes for subsidized loans available to students who show financial need.
 You can borrow anywhere from $5,500-$12,500 in subsidized or unsubsidized loans depending on what year you are in school, according to the DOE’s Federal Student Aid office.
-There are also lifetime aggregate limits, which you can learn more about here.
+There are also lifetime aggregate limits, which you can learn more about by reading this article from Federal Student Aid.
 You can track your student loan and grant history through the National Student Loan Data System.

 Direct PLUS Loans